Rebellion Festival

+History

 The first festival in 1996 was held at the Winter Gardens, Blackpool England.
 It is still held there now, although on some years the festival has been held in nearby Morecambe.
+In 1999 and 2000, a related event Holidays in the Smoke was held at The Dome, Tufnell Park, London.
 Festivals have also been held under the Rebellion and earlier brand names in Australia, United States, Japan, Germany, Netherlands, Italy, Belgium, the Basque Country, Ireland and Austria.